 Water and Sewer services are provided throughout the County to more than 432,000 water and 350,000 wastewater retail customers.
 Additionally, wholesale water services are provided in 15 municipalities and wholesale sewer services in 13 municipalities.
-In FY 2015-16, the Proposed retail water and sewer rates will increase by six percent to support increased costs of operations and maintenance, but also to fund required capital projects for regulatory compliance, aging infrastructure, plant rehabilitation and day-to-day rehabilitation activities.
+In FY 2015-16, the retail water and sewer bill of the average customer using 6,750 gallons increases by approximately six percent to support increased costs of operations and maintenance, but also to fund required capital projects for regulatory compliance, aging infrastructure, plant rehabilitation and day-to-day rehabilitation activities.

 A consent agreement was negotiated with the Federal Environmental Protection Agency (EPA) that addresses regulatory violations resulting from failing infrastructure at an estimated cost of \$1.6 billion dollars; the agreement was presented and adopted by the Board of County Commissioners on May 21, 2013.
-On April 9, 2014, the U.S. District Court for the Southern District approved the Consent Decree, replacing and superseding the two existing consent decrees issues in the early-mid 1990s; all projects are currently included in the multi-year capital plan; increased debt requirements will lead to future rate adjustments.
+On April 9, 2014, the U.S. District Court for the Southern District approved the Consent Decree, replacing and superseding the two existing consent decrees issues in the early-mid 1990's; all projects are currently included in the multi-year capital plan; increased debt requirements will lead to future rate adjustments.

 In FY 2012-13, Senate Bill 444 modifying the State of Florida Ocean Outfall Statute was signed into law by the Governor, providing additional flexibility for the affected utilities to manage peak flows and to fulfill the wastewater reuse requirements in the statute.
-The changes enable the Miami-Dade Water and Sewer Department to avoid about \$1 billion in capital costs for the project, which is now budgeted at \$3.4 Billion through 2025 when the project must be operational.
+The changes enable the Miami-Dade Water and Sewer Department to avoid about \$1 billion in capital costs for the project, which is now budgeted at \$3.4 billion through 2025 when the project must be operational.